Boukos/CSCI-3753/Recitation1.md

  * **Kernel**
  	- userspace -> Kernel -> Harddisk
- 	- open a file in the harddisk, need to go through Kernel function open() call Kernel --> Kernel with some function system call --> Harddisk
+ 	- open a file in the harddisk, need to go through Kernel
+ 		- function open() call Kernel --> Kernel with some function system call --> Harddisk

 * **Userspace**
-	* on the same machine:
+	- on the same machine:
-		-User A  write  programs p1
+		- User A  write  programs p1
-		-User B  write  programs p2
+		- User B  write  programs p2

-	can User A access User B ? no
+		- can User A access User B ? no
-	if use some C program to hack Kernel, then you can access all userspace
+		- if use some C program to hack Kernel, then you can access all userspace

 why VM > Linux for writing assignment : when you mess with Kernel, is very dangrous.